Eric-Chng/baguette-boy/README.md

 Player/enemy animations - Animations to make the scene seem more alive and interesting

 Stretch Features
-Puzzles - Non-combat focused portions to allow for different gameplay Multiple levels - Differently designed stages to allow for longer playthroughs Dialogue/Cutscenes - Bosses and NPCs would speak to create a more immersive gameplay environment Story - A story told through dialogue and cutscenes to explain the background behind the player’s adventure
+(In-Progress)Puzzles - Non-combat focused portions to allow for different gameplay Multiple levels - Differently designed stages to allow for longer playthroughs Dialogue/Cutscenes - Bosses and NPCs would speak to create a more immersive gameplay environment Story - A story told through dialogue and cutscenes to explain the background behind the player’s adventure